openpnp/openpnp/Machine-Axes.md

 ### Controller Settings (Rotational Axis)

-A rotational axis has no Limits but two more checkboxes.
+A rotational axis has two more checkboxes.

 ![Rotation Axis](https://user-images.githubusercontent.com/9963310/96336707-02945300-1082-11eb-9095-0e7c6985d65d.png)

-**Limit to ±180°** keeps the rotation within the range -180° ... +180°.
-Instead of e.g. going to 190°, it would go to the equvalent -170° position.
-Some retrofitted machines have physically limited axes where this setting can be helpful.
+**Limit to Range** keeps the rotation within the range of -180° ... +180° (default).
+Instead of e.g. going to 190°, it would go to the -170° position, which is phyically the same.
+See the special [[Nozzle Rotation Mode]] page for instructions about axes with custom ranges, limited articulation nozzles (i.e. less than 360° rotation) etc.

 **Wrap around** will always go the shorter way around to the desired angle.
 Instead of e.g. going from 270° to 30° (-240° turn) it will go to the equvalent 390° position (+120° turn).
 This may result in the angle winding up to very large numbers.
 In some contexts the machine will then unwind all at once, possibly causing undue strain on the vacuum tube coupling.

-Fortunately, if **Limit to ±180°** and **Wrap around** are combined, the axis coordinate is reset to its -180° ... +180° equivalent coordinate after the wrap-around move.
+Fortunately, if **Limit to Range** and **Wrap around** are combined, the axis coordinate is reset to its -180° ... +180° equivalent coordinate after the wrap-around move.
 Therefore the angle will not wind up.

-Note: the GcodeDriver must have the `SET_GLOBAL_OFFSETS_COMMAND` configured.
-See the [[migration guide|Advanced-Motion-Control#migration-from-a-previous-version]].
-The controller must support using G92 (or equivalent) on the fly, i.e. while the previous move command may still be in the process of being executed (if not, add M400 before the G92, but be aware that this disrupts fluid motion).
-For Smoothieware, you must use [my special PnP firmware](https://makr.zone/smoothieware-new-firmware-for-pnp/500/) for this to work correctly ([reasons explained here](https://github.com/Smoothieware/Smoothieware/pull/1487)).
+Note: the GcodeDriver must have the `SET_GLOBAL_OFFSETS_COMMAND` configured, usually proposed by [[Issues and Solutions]], if the controller supports it.

 ### Kinematic Settings / Axis Limits